trentino-sistemi/django-admin-bootstrapped/README.rst

 Installation
 ------------

-1. Download it from PyPi with ``pip install django-admin-bootstrapped``
+1. Download it from PyPi with ``pip install tendenci-django-admin-bootstrapped``
 2. Add into the ``INSTALLED_APPS`` **before** ``'django.contrib.admin'``:

 ::